qriscilla/STU-Counseling-Bookmarks/README.md

-# Seoul Theological Seminary
-# Department of Counseling
-# Bookmark Web Page
+# Bookmark Web Page for STU Department of Counseling

 Although small, this is my first published work!
 I created this bookmark page for my father, who is the dean of the Department of Counseling at Seoul Theological Seminary.